It’s no use if feed has a high protein content but deer won’t touch it – there are all too many of these feeds out there.

 A deer must obtain at the very least 6-7% of crude protein in their diet just for basic maintenance and survival.
 Reaching 10% is of course better and does some good but it still results in poor antler development, body condition and size.

 16% of crude protein is generally the agreed upon percentage that maximizes antler growth- but there are other aspects to consider too.
 These include age and physiological activity along with other things that are more difficult to measure such as genetics, environment, disease, and parasite challenges.

-As age and physiological activity of deer can be measured, it’s important to understand how protein requirements of deer may differ, so you can tailor a feeding program to get the best results.
+As the age and physiological activity of deer can be measured, it’s important to understand how the protein requirements of deer may differ, so you can tailor a feeding program to get the best results.